silaspe/maths/docs/rand.md

 .

-I hope you have a good Monday and labor day! only $3$ days until Hollow Knight Silksong!
+I hope you have a good Monday and labor day!
+Only $3$ days until Hollow Knight Silksong!

 .

-I hope you have a good Tuesday and today I am going to audit Dr. Katz's class for the third time! only $2$ days until Hollow Knight Silksong!
+I hope you have a good Tuesday and today I am going to audit Dr. Katz's class for the third time!
+Only $2$ days until Hollow Knight Silksong!

+.

+I hope you have a good Wednesday!
+Silksong tomorrow!